-If installing a chicken wire fence around your plants doesn’t appeal then consider Defenders Prickle Strip Dig Stopper.
+If installing a chicken wire fence around your plants doesn’t appeal, consider using Defenders Prickle Strip Dig Stopper.

 #8 Grease poles

-If you have a tradition washing line using poles, then try Vaseline or grease.
-This will help to prevent cats from climbing.
+If you have a traditional washing line using poles, then try Vaseline or grease.
+Both will help to prevent cats from climbing.

-For bird tables, you can try using a downward-opening cone or a biscuit tin fixed below to prevent cat climbing up it.
+For bird tables, you can try using a downward-opening cone or a biscuit tin fixed below to prevent cats from climbing up it.

 #9 Get thorny!